33 Selective Summary Writing

 The text to be summarized is Lauren Cassani Davis’ “When Mindfulness Meets the Classroom”.
 You are to summarize only the information on why mindfulness is being used in elementary schools, and the the scientific evidence concerning mindfulness’ efficacy for children.

-Summary prompts will indicated focused information that will be dispersed in various areas of the article.
+Summary prompts will indicate focused information that will be dispersed in various areas of the article.
 Therefore, you must do intensive reading and group main ideas that may be located in different sections, paragraphs, and/or pages of the article.
 Many of these ideas will be repetitive, but others won’t.

+The attribution rules apply throughout the summary.
 As in a Global Summary, it is necessary to keep clear who is saying any particular piece of information—that is, when the article’s author is saying something, and when the author is reporting what someone else says.
 For example:

 Davis says that Mark Greenberg, a psychologist at Penn State University, is skeptical about the true impact of mindfulness use among elementary school children because there is not enough research yet on this area.